airbytehq/airbyte/airbyte-integrations/bases/base-normalization/README.md

 This is usually automatically done by the CI thanks to the `tools/bin/ci_credentials.sh` script or you can re-use the `destination_config.json` passed to destination connectors.

+As normalization supports more and more destinations, tests are relying on an increasing number of destinations.
+As a result, it is possible that the docker garbage collector is triggered to wipe "unused" docker images while the integration tests for normalization are running.
+Thus, if you encounter errors about a connector's docker image not being present locally (even though it was built beforehand), make sure to increase the docker image storage size of your docker engine ("defaultKeepStorage" for mac for example).

 ### Integration Tests Definitions for test_ephemeral.py:
 The test here focus on benchmarking the "ephemeral" materialization mode of dbt.
 Depending on the number of columns in a catalog, this may throw exceptions and fail.
 This test ensures that we support reasonable number of columns in destination tables.